 Next, negative reviews actually hurt you via the Amazon algorithm as well.
 Amazon wants to promote good products.
 It wants customers to be happy with their experience and it does this by promoting products that people like.
 It really is that simple.
-The more people that buy your product and leave a positive review, the more Amazon wants to promote it going forward.
+The more people that buy your product and leave a positive review, the more Amazon wants to promote it going forward and the higher you will appear in search results.
+It’s Amazon SEO 101.
 It’s mutually beneficial to both you, Amazon and the customer.

 Now that you understand the importance of avoiding negative reviews, let’s check out how you can do this.

 Is There a Way to Remove Bad Reviews?

 This article is based around one of the most commonly asked questions by Amazon sellers – “can I remove Amazon reviews?”.
 The short answer is that most of the time you can’t remove a negative rating.
 Amazon guidelines don’t typically give sellers the option to remove negative reviews for obvious reasons.
 Customer feedback is meant to reflect their perspective on the product, so sellers are not meant to have a say in these reviews, per Amazon’s policy.

 That being said, there are a few specific circumstances in which sellers can have reviews removed.

 How to Potentially Have Bad Reviews Removed